-Bun Bo Hue Recipe or bun bo is a popular Vietnamese soup containing rice vermicelli and beef.
-It is considered to be one of the hidden gems of Vietnamese cuisine that is a perfect balance of flavors.
+Bun Bo Hue Recipe or bun bo is a famous Vietnamese soup containing rice vermicelli and beef.
+It is considered one of the hidden gems of Vietnamese cuisine that is a perfect balance of flavours.

 What Is Bun Bo Hue?